 I also enjoy popsicles and cold foods when I have stomach/GI issues.
 In fact, I like switching between hot soup and cold ices or popsicles.
 I don’t know why, but that’s my thing.
 I ate this Italian Ice on the day I was sick, and it really hit the spot.
 Notice the ingredients below, all fine on a low FODMAPs diet.

-- Popcicles/cold foods: I recommend a simple Italian Ice like the one pictured above.
+- Popsicles/cold foods: I recommend a simple Italian Ice like the one pictured above.
 Or, if you can find a brand of popsicle that doesn’t contain High Fructose Corn Syrup, that would be great (they are hard to find!).
 Sometimes it’s best just to make your own (but, no one wants to do that when they have a cold and feel run down).

 Sugar alcohols are a type of polyols.
 You need to really limit these on low FODMAPs

 - Hot Soups: Good luck finding any soups that don’t contain onion or garlic.
-You’ll have to stick to simple broth.
+You’ll have to stick to the simple broth.
 You’ll also have to give up your goals of eating “only natural foods” when you have a cold and you really crave some hot soup.
 Why?
 Because most of the broths that I have found on the market that are deemed “ok” for those following a low FODMAPs diet are also loaded with unnatural ingredients…..

-|So natural and yummy, but….so many offenders on this list!|
+So natural and yummy, but….so many offenders on this list!

 - Hot Tea: Yes, yes, yes!
 Drink it up.
 Just make sure you aren’t buying a tea that is flavored with honey.

 Other things to think about?
 Throat lozenges and cough drops.
 Many of them contain honey and/or pure fructose, just be aware (and they may not cause big problems if you are just doing 1 every couple hours).
-Something else I would recommend are citrus fruits, like clementines and oranges (but not orange juice, most are off-limits).
+Something else I would recommend is citrus fruits, like clementines and oranges (but not orange juice, most are off-limits).